Bhima Koregaon: Not inclined to entertain NIA plea against Gautam Navlakha’s house arrest, says SC

 However, Navlakha could not be released from the Taloja jail in Navi Mumbai due to bureaucratic hurdles and objections from the National Investigation Agency.

-On Thursday, the agency filed a fresh application in the Supreme Court seeking to vacate the order on house arrest, according to Live Law.
+“Is Solicitor General Tushar Mehta and Additional Solicitor General SV Raju here to say that the police can’t keep a watch on an ailing 70-year-old man?”
+Justice KM Joseph asked the counsels representing the central agency on Friday, reported NDTV.

+When the agency asked for time until Monday to prepare arguments, the court refused.

 Meanwhile, Navlakha has also filed a petition, claiming that the agency did not comply with a direction to inspect the proposed location of the house arrest within 48 hours.

 The National Investigation Agency claimed that the medical reports cited by Navlakha were biased since they were prepared by Mumbai’s Jaslok Hospital, where a senior doctor – S Kothari – is the activist’s brother-in-law.